Ironical-Suburb/Ironical-Suburb.github.io/_pages/cv.md

 Additional Information
 ======================

-Participated in different Model UNs over the period of Two Years and was an active member of a NGO (Garh Chetna) for a period of over 3 years.
+Participated in different Model UNs over the period of Two Years and was an active member of an NGO (Garh Chetna) for a period of over 3 years.
 Reference: BHAGWATI PRASAD, bhagwatiprasad4142@gmail.com (Garh Chetna)

 Certifications
 ==============

-SQL For Data Science by University of California, Davis Work Smarter with Microsoft Office
+SQL For Data Science by the University of California, Davis Work Smarter with Microsoft Office
 C for Everyone: Programming Fundamentals